amartyabose/QuantumDynamics.jl/docs/src/tutorial/BasicPI.md

 nothing # suppress output
 ```

-### Iterative QuAPI
+### Iterative Quasi-Adiabatic propagator Path Integral (QuAPI)
 Finally, the methods incorporate the influence functional on top of the propagator.
-Here, we demonstrate the basic QuAPI algorithm at different memory lengths, ``kmax``.
+Here, we demonstrate the basic QuAPI algorithm at different memory lengths, `kmax`.
+The exact method can also be used with filtering if the optional argument of `extraargs` of type `QuAPI.QuAPIArgs` is provided.
 ```@example quapi_eg1
 ρ0 = [1.0+0.0im 0; 0 0]
 sigma_z = []